tlevine/dada.pink/data/index.md

 to use a range of datasets, and especially to connect one dataset to lots of other datasets.
 To use machine learning speak, you should focus more on collecting features rather than on tuning your model.

-Relating this to the earlier point that you should store everything, here are some of my mindsets that follow from the original mindset.

-* When I'm asked a question about the world, I adapt the question so that it can be approximately answered with an existing and convenient dataset.
-* I look for opportunities to use existing stores of data in unintended ways.

-## Tools
-Since I have the aforementioned mindset and the consequential mindsets, I wind up learning a bunch of tools that align with that mindset.
-For example, I know how to collect lots of data continuously, how to store it, how to get it out of storage, how to have a computer analyze datasets that I can't fit in my head, how to convert paper documents into data tables, how to get the computer to tell me something that I and other people understand, and how to make all of this run fast enough that I don't get tired of waiting.

-Properly discussing these relevant tools would take a while, but here's a small
-thought: You don't need to know much math to do data science.
-Loads of wonderful algorithms have already been implemented for you, and simple algorithms work quite well.
-The more important tools are "plumbing" that connects different datasets and systems.

 ## Skills
 Two defining components of data science are quantitative abilities and